How to Spend 4–5 Days in Oaxaca City: The Ultimate Itinerary

 Named after the founding father of the Dominican order, and consecrated in 1608 (but established as early as 1550), the temple and ex-convent is a true landmark and “the jewel of Oaxaca” as cited by Manuel Toussaint (source: Central Virtual Cervantes).

-You may get the opportunity to witness the marvelous interior as well, but note that doors open to the public at ad-hoc times during the day.
+You may get the opportunity to witness the marvelous interior as well, but note that doors open to the public at ad-hoc times throughout the day.
 Most people have luck in the late afternoon, around 4 pm.
 (At least this was the case during our stint in Oaxaca, but the situation may have changed.)

-The Santo Domingo Temple is a part of the greater Santo Domingo Cultural Center which comprises not just the church, but also the museum it houses, and the ethnobotanical garden in the back.
+The Santo Domingo Temple is a part of the greater Santo Domingo Cultural Center, which comprises not just the church, but also the museum it houses, and the ethnobotanical garden in the back.

 The Museum of Cultures of Oaxaca/Santo Domingo houses an impressive collection of ancient artifacts and books.